why us

 Who might consider this treatment?

-This treatment is recommended for children with a tooth infection originating from deep decay or trauma, particularly those experiencing significant pain, swelling, or fever that signals the infection may be advancing.
+Treatment is included in the comprehensive visit for children with a tooth infection from deep decay or injury, particularly when pain, swelling, or fever indicates the infection needs to be resolved alongside the rest of their dental care.

 What is the typical experience?